alinush/alinush.github.io/_posts/2025-09-30-univariate-dekart-zk.md

 {: .info}
 **tl;dr:** We fix up our previous [non-ZK, univariate DeKART](/dekart-not-zk) scheme and also speed up its verifier by trading off prover time.
+This is joint work with Dan Boneh, Trisha Datta, Kamilla Nazirkhanova and Rex Fernando.

 <!--more-->